maximumjpeg/maximumjpeg/README.md

 Welcome to my Github Portfolio!
 I am a Full Stack Software Engineer with strong Agile teams and project experience.

-- 🔭 I’m currently working on ... personal Software Engineering projects.
+- 🔭 I’m currently working on ... personal Software Engineering projects
 - 💬 Ask me about ...
-ThreeJS 🟨.
+ThreeJS 🟨
-- 💡  I love to ... fix bugs🪳, design and build interesting Applications 💻, build community 🧱, longboard🛹 and snowboard🏂.
+- 💡  I love to ... fix bugs🪳, design and build interesting Applications 💻, build community 🧱, longboard🛹 and snowboard🏂
 - 💬  Feel free to reach out to me for work opportunities!
-- 🧩 Please have a look at my [Résumé](https://docs.google.com/document/d/130GmIfoSlNrXLfDUqZg4flTKDosYzRDJDVbWPKhUrpU/edit?usp=sharing) for more details about me.
+- 🧩 Please have a look at my [Résumé](https://docs.google.com/document/d/130GmIfoSlNrXLfDUqZg4flTKDosYzRDJDVbWPKhUrpU/edit?usp=sharing) for more details about me

 ![](https://komarev.com/ghpvc/?username=maximumjpeg&color=red)